James H. Dickerson

 An inventive leader with an extensive research and communications track record in the physical sciences, James H. Dickerson joined CR in January 2017.
 As the organization’s first Chief Scientific Officer, he is responsible for scientific and technical oversight of all relevant CR activities with a primary focus on product evaluations, interpretation of scientific data, and safety research in support of CR content, and policy and mobilization initiatives.
 James also oversees the technical rigor of CR’s testing protocol development.
+In addition, James serves as Science Advisor to CR's President and CEO.
 An internationally recognized expert in nanoscience and electrochemistry, James has more than 15 years of experience effectively translating scientific concepts for academic, industrial, government, and public stakeholders.

 Prior to joining CR, he served as the Assistant Director of the Department of Energy’s Center for Functional Nanomaterials at Brookhaven National Laboratory.
 There, he established strategic partnerships with early stage tech startups, Fortune 500 companies, and R1 research universities in renewable energy and nanotechnology.
 Before Brookhaven, he was a tenured associate professor of physics at Vanderbilt University, where he developed patented intellectual property in electrochemistry.